stacks-network/docs/_org/wallet-use.md

 ## Send stacks

-You can only send Stacks if you have connected your Stacks wallet to a hardware wallet.
+Sending stacks is a transaction you must authorize or sign.
+If you have connected your Stacks Wallet to a hardware wallet.
 The Stacks Wallet software uses the hardware wallet to sign your send transactions.
+A software-only wallet asks you for the 24-word key phase you used to create the wallet.

-1. Open the Stacks wallet.
+1. Open the Stacks Wallet.

    If you are starting after a reset, choose **Use a Hardware Wallet**.